learn-co-students/js-monster-challenge-dc-web-060418/README.md

 # MONSTERS

 For this practice code challenge, your objective is to build a frontend for our monsters data.
+Currently the index.html page has a script tag to ```demo.js``` so that you can see a demo of the finished app.
+Comment out the script tag to ```demo.js``` and uncomment out the script tag to ```index.js``` where you will code your solution

 ## Getting Started